 The adjusted Capped Amounts shall not be retrospectively adjusted in the event the Government Statistician (or his/her replacement as the case may be) later revises the previously published values of the CPI Index.

 The first adjustment will take place on 1 October in the Year following the first Year of this Code.

-Liability where First Gas is the Liable Party under multiple agreements
+Liability where First Gas is the Liable Party under Multiple Agreements

 Where:

 First Gas is the Liable Party; and